traviskaufman/continuum/docs/index.md

     Creates a Script object which can be executed.
 * __createCode(code|filename)__
     Creates bytecode from the given source and returns it unexecuted (this will be serializable to disk soon).
+* __createAbruptCompletion(value)__
+    Creates an AbruptCompletion using the value.
+This is basically a throw in flight, returning it from a function is essentially the same as `throw`.
 * __createRenderer(handlers)__
     For debug rendering, like the debugger UI.
 * __createFunction(func)__